josefalk/STM32/README.md

  * in a header file, you should use
  * C++ and ensure the compiler treats
  * your source files as C++ code.
- * If you use C language, remove the default assignment.
+ * If you use C language, remove the default assignment (if nay).
  *
  */